coltongrainger/blog/_posts/2017-07-20-jupyter-notes.md

 `plot([exp(-3*x)*(x^2 + C) for C in [-1..2]], (-0.5, 0.5))`

 # Webinar Notes

-I recently participated in a webinar (July 2017) hosted by Science Gateways Community Institute (which exists to facilitate community sharing of experiences, technologies, and practices at little or no cost to community members!)

 Carol Willing presented a whirlwind tour of Jupyter's development out of IPython:
 - For information about IPython prior to 2011, see [Perez's historical ruminations](http://blog.fperez.org/2012/01/ipython-notebook-historical.html)])